cudy789/AMPL/docs/installation/choosing-hardware.rst

 A high read/write endurance microSD card, adequate cooling (active coolers are preferred), and a high quality power supply are **highly recommended**.

-AMPL was developed to run on low power ARM single board computers but can also run on x86 machines.
+MAPLE was developed to run on low power ARM single board computers but can also run on x86 machines.

 Ensure your system has enough IO for all of your cameras.

 Choosing your cameras
 =======================
-There are many factors to consider when choosing your cameras for AMPL.
+There are many factors to consider when choosing your cameras for MAPLE.
 You can mix and match your camera models, resolutions, framerates, etc., to fit your use case.

 If you are building a setup from scratch, **we recommend 3 high framerate global shutter Arducam modules**, such as the